 What does this mean for students?

 Each student should complete 10 hours of community service and document their hours on the form found here.
 Students can volunteer through an official organization such as Hands on Nashville, or they can document volunteer hours conducted through Girl Scouts or Boy Scouts, a religious organization, household chores, helping neighbors, etc. Any service without pay “counts.”
-Hours are accepted on a rolling basis but are due by May 1, 2023.
+Hours are accepted on a rolling basis but are due by May 15 each year.

-For more information on the IB Programme, please visit the IB website. or contact David Myers.
+For more information about the IB Programme, please visit IB Programme or contact [email protected]